Radial Aircraft Engine

 Two stroke cycle

 Some diesel engine manufacturers are using the two stroke cycle to enjoy the same high power to weight ratio advantage.
 A major difference is that two stroke diesel engines do not use fuel/oil crankcase lubrication but have a separate oil pump you see in the four stroke engines.
-They also must use a pump to get air into the cylinder as these engines do not have a stroke inhaling air.
+They also must use a separate pump to get air into the cylinder as these engines do not have a intake stroke inhaling air.